 The application notes that, as a result of an agreement struck as part of the partition process, the two new cabins, like the existing cabin, would be served with potable water and electric power provided via facilities SkiCo maintains as part of its mountain operations.

-SkiCo owns water rights tied to Loushin’s Pond, which collects water from a number of nearby springs, and those rights have long supplied water for the Sundeck and Bonnie’s.
+SkiCo owns water rights tied to Loushin’s Pond, which collects water from a number of nearby springs, and those rights have long supplied water for the Sundeck and Bonnie’s restaurants on Aspen Mountain.
 The company has infrastructure on the Valley View Ajax property, including a collection box and pumping system, to deliver that water to its on-mountain facilities.
 That collection-and-pumping system is supplied with electric power by a transmission line running to the site from the ski area.

 Shoaf’s property has its own water rights tied to the Loushin Ditch, with that water delivered to the existing cabin via the SkiCo collection box.
 The cabin also has electricity provided by the SkiCo transmission line.
 Both new cabins would also be connected to water and power via the SkiCo facilities, and in 2015, SkiCo agreed to install new infrastructure benefiting Shoaf’s property, including a 2,000-gallon storage tank, while Shoaf agreed to give the company the access it needs to maintain its infrastructure.